 The Future of Hearing

-Companies such as Mimi Hearing Technologies pride themselves on being inexhaustible in keeping up with the latest and greatest of research in hearing loss.
-You can take a test here (LINK) to check how your hearing is holding up, and consider your options as a result.
+Mimi takes pride in being inexhaustible in keeping up with the latest and greatest of research in hearing loss.
+You can take a test here to check how your hearing is holding up, and consider your options as a result.
 If, for example, you've noticed your left hear has started to lose its vigor somewhat, and you're not about to give up on cocktail parties just yet, the answer could be as simple as an ear bud hanging from your ear.
-Mimi can personalise the external sounds of the world to suit your individual needs.
+Mimi can personalize the external sounds of the world to suit your individual needs.
 With the advances of smartphones and the digitalization of the hearing aid market, the future of hearing is clearer than ever.

 So next time a loved one shushes you in order to eavesdrop on a conversation, don't be too offended.
 Simply pop in an ear bud and soak in the gossip.
 Your eavesdropping ancestors would be proud.